Skip to main content

 E.g. Business service providers that offer a validation service for company certificates.

-This defines the company who orginally provided the given certificate (e.g. Company A provided it to Business service provider B, Business service provider B is a trusted validator).
+The attribute uploader defines the company (uploader) who originally provided the given certificate (e.g. company A provided it to business application provider B, business application provider B is a trusted validator).
 This company is also identified by a BPN.

 1.5.10 ID